EndangeredMassa/endangeredmassa.github.com/_posts/2019-01-01-blog-interview-process.md

 ## Phase 4: Make a Decision

-*Goal: Decide to pass or make an offer on a candidate.*
+*Phase Goal: Decide to pass or make an offer on a candidate.*

 The information gathered so far should be focused on the candidate's strengths that match the employer's needs.
 If the candidate did well in the selected areas, you can be more confident that you've seen them at their best.
 If they did not, maybe they aren't as strong in those areas as they think they are.